Clandon Park House: History

 The estate and Elizabethan house, together with Temple Court Farm at Merrow, was purchased in 1641 from Sir Richard Weston of nearby Sutton Place, by Sir Richard Onslow, MP for Surrey in the Long Parliament and great-grandfather of Thomas Onslow, 2nd Baron Onslow, who rebuilt it.
 Many members of the Onslow family followed political careers; three of them, including Arthur Onslow, were Speakers of the House of Commons.
 Their portraits would later hang in the Speaker's Parlour at Clandon House.

 The house was built, or perhaps thoroughly rebuilt, in about 1730–33 (the latter date is on rainwater heads) by Thomas Onslow, 2nd Baron Onslow to the design of the Venetian architect Giacomo Leoni.
 It is a rectangular building of red brick and stone dressings.
 Clandon House interiors, completed in the 1740s, featured a two-storey Marble Hall, containing marble chimney pieces by the Flemish sculptor Michael Rysbrack, and a rococo plasterwork ceiling by Italian-Swiss artists Giuseppe Artari and Bagutti.

 Clandon Park was landscaped by Lancelot 'Capability' Brown in 1776–81, replacing a French garden and transforming part of a disused canal into an ornamental lake.
-A porte-cochère was added to the principal facade in 1876.
+A porte-cochère was added to the principal façade in 1876.
 A sunken Dutch garden was created by Frances, Countess of Onslow at the north front of the house in the late 19th century.
-In 1895, the house was investigated for paranormal activity by the Marquess of Bute and Ada Goodrich Freer on behalf of the Society for Psychical Research.
+In 1895, the house was investigated for paranormal activity by John Crichton-Stuart, 3rd Marquess of Bute and Ada Goodrich Freer on behalf of the Society for Psychical Research.
 During World War I, the Onslow family created and managed a hospital in Clandon House for the war injured.

 Slavery

-The house was built with the profits from slavery.
-Elizabeth Knight inherited her wealth from Charles Knight, her uncle.
-Charles was a slave trader and plantation owner.
-Elizabeth inherited a plantation called Whitehall in St Thomas-in-the-East, Jamaica, and the enslaved workers who worked there, producing sugar and rum.
-Elizabeth's husband Thomas Onslow was the founder of a ship insurance company that dealt with slave ships.
-The slave plantation was passed down the generations of the Onslow family.
-At any one time between 87 and 150 enslaved people were captive on the plantation.
+The house has been described as having been built partly with the profits from slavery.
+In 1706, Elizabeth Knight inherited wealth equivalent to around £4 million from her uncle, Charles Knight, a slave trader and plantation owner.
+This included a plantation in Jamaica where up to 150 enslaved workers produced sugar and rum.
+In 1708, Elizabeth married Thomas Onslow, the founder of an insurance company that dealt with slave ships.
+The plantation was subsequently passed down through the Onslow family.
+Enslaved people were freed after the Slavery Abolition Act was passed in the UK in 1833.